Eirikur Bergmann: Columnist

 Eirikur Bergmann is also an active columnist.
 He has written for many newspapers in Iceland and for the British The Guardian.

 Constitutional Council

 Bergmann was elected in 2010 to Iceland's Constitutional Assembly and subsequently served in 2011 as one of the 25 members of the Constitutional Council, part of the 2010–2013 reform of Iceland's constitution.

+Works

+Bergmann has written widely on European politics, Icelandic politics, Nationalism, Populism and Conspiracy Theories.
+His books are as follows.